SurajVishwakarma333/Spinner-AndroidStudio/README.md

         android:id="@+id/simpleSpinner "
         android:layout_width="fill_parent"
         android:layout_height="wrap_content" />

+# Important Note:

+• Spinner is associated with Adapter view so to fill the data in spinner we need to use one of the Adapter class.
+• To fill the data in a spinner we need to implement an adapter class.
+A spinner is mainly used to display only text field so we can implement Array Adapter for that.
+• We can also use Base Adapter and other custom adapters to display a spinner with more customize list.
+• Suppose if we need to display a textview and a imageview in spinner item list then array adapter is not enough for that.
+Here we have to implement custom adapter in our class.
+• Below image of Spinner and Custom Spinner will make it more clear.

 ![WhatsApp Image 2022-04-23 at 4 21 29 PM](https://user-images.githubusercontent.com/101108540/164891551-026e3d5c-c823-4ef7-ad11-ebacbd20471d.jpeg)
 ![WhatsApp Image 2022-04-23 at 4 21 29 PM (1)](https://user-images.githubusercontent.com/101108540/164891555-812d8583-8319-41fd-aadc-8c03e0fc4b13.jpeg)